 Mission Engagement with the “Other 95 Percent”

-As we blogged about in April, this spring our board reaffirmed its twenty-year commitment to finding investment opportunities for the Foundation’s endowment that dovetail with the Foundation’s mission areas in conservation, arts and collections.
+In spring 2016 our board reaffirmed its twenty-year commitment to finding investment opportunities for the Foundation’s endowment that dovetail with the Foundation’s mission areas in conservation, arts and collections.
 Following IRS requirements, we expend, on average, at least 5% of our assets each year on program.
 But what we do with the other 95% is just as important, beyond trying to ensure that our investment returns keep up with program outflows and inflation.

 To this end, last month three of our board members and two staff attended a mission investing conference sponsored by our endowment advisor, Cambridge Associates.
 I was struck by the overlap between the mission-related investing risk and opportunity themes highlighted at the conference and some of our recent program team meetings.
 This was particularly evident in our land conservation mission area, where just the week before I had been in a meeting with some of our Lowcountry conservation grantees discussing climate change adaptation strategies.

 Where and how we invest relative to the climate challenge could make a big difference over the long term for both our program and endowment.
 In the investing world, fossil fuels are now seen as risky for long horizon investors, with the potential for “stranded assets” to remain in the ground as we continue the transition to a clean energy economy.
 We face similar choices and tradeoffs on the land conservation front.
 How do we target our grantmaking dollars to support ecosystem resiliency efforts that facilitate adaptation to a rapidly changing environment?